HanifHBK/Crop-and-Disease-Classification-using-CNN-and-Transfer-Learning/README.md

 Nopi Ramsari (33223003) - Data collection and image preprocessing

-A. Sumarudin (33222033) - Adding transformers for full model explanation
+A Sumarudin (33222033) - Adding transformers for full model explanation
 ---